smartiniOnGitHub/fastify-cloudevents/README.md

 The plugin decorate Fastify and expose some functions:
 - `CloudEvent`, the CloudEvent implementation, as a class
 - `CloudEventTransformer`, the CloudEventTransformer utility class
+- `JSONBatch`, the class to handle JSONBatch instances
 - `cloudEventSerializeFast`, a serialize function implemented here using `fast-json-stringify` and not standard JSON serialization functions; note that similar features of the underlying library has been implemented here (like serialization options)